Nv7-GitHub/googlesearch/README.md

 ```

 ### Time-Based Search (tbs) Parameter
 You can also refine search results based on time.
 The tbs parameter allows you to filter results by various time ranges.
-For instance, to get results from the past hour, use qdr:h, or for results from the past year, use qdr:y.
+For instance, to get results from the past hour, use `qdr:h`, or for results from the past year, use `qdr:y`.
 Here's how you can use the tbs parameter:
 ```python
 from googlesearch import search search("Google", tbs="qdr:h")  # Results from the past hour